turingschool-examples/viewing_party_lite/README.md

 # Viewing Party

+## About this Project

+Viewing Part Lite is an application in which users can explore movie options and create a movie viewing event for themselves and other users of the application.

 This project was completed during my 13th week at Turing School of Software and Design in the Backend Software Development Program.
 It was assigned as a paired project to be completed in a 4 day sprint.
 Since the original submission I have refactored and added features as I learned new skills.
 It was my first time consuming an external API that required authentication, and my first time implementing the Service/Facade/Poro design.
 I will continue to practice new skills on this application as I learn them.
 More details about what I have added are listed below in **Project Progress**.
 Thank you for taking an interest and I look forward to any questions you may have.

 This is the base repo for the [Viewing Party Lite project](https://backend.turing.io/module3/projects/viewing_party_lite) used for Turing's Backend Module 3.

-### About this Project

-Viewing Part Lite is an application in which users can explore movie options and create a viewing party event for themselves and other users of the application.

 ## Learning Goals for this Project
 1. Consume multiple endpoints from an external API that requires authentication